Laura Henry-Allain MBE

 Saira Khan, TV presenter & motivational speaker

 My name is Laura Henry-Allain MBE.
-I am an award-winning international writer, motivational and keynote speaker and consultant.
+I am an International award-winning Producer, Storyteller, Educationalist, Keynote Speaker and Consultant .
 I am the creator of the well-loved characters JoJo and Gran Gran, which is based on the relationship that I had with my grandmother.
 The series was developed by CBeebies and I am the associate producer.
 I am also executive producer on a few shows that are currently in development.

 I am the vice-president of the British Association for Early Childhood Education and an educational consultant for several well-known brands as well as children's media, television and publishing.